ninavelikajne/RhythmCount/README.md

 # RhythmCount
 RhythmCount presents a python package for cosinor based rhythmometry in count data.
-It is composed of three modules:
+It is composed of two modules:

 * [data_processing](data_processing.py): specific functions to build and compare models, clean data, calculate confidential intervals etc.

 * [plot](plot.py): specific functions for plotting (eg. plotting models, raw data)

-To use these three modules include the following code in your python file:
+To use these modules include the following code in your python file:

 `from RhythmCount import plot, data_processing`